 CONTEXT: The Board of Trustees adopted a resolution on June 5, 2015 titled "Authorization for the Issuance of Additional General Receipts Bonds, Commercial Paper Notes, and Subordinated Indebtedness".
 The previous resolution authorized the issuance of senior and subordinated obligations of the university during the three-year period ending June 30, 2018 in an aggregate principal amount not to exceed \$1 Billion.
 Under such resolution the Board of Trustees authorizes the issuance of Senior and Subordinated Obligations by the president and/or the senior vice president for business and finance after consultation with the chair of the Finance Committee and legal counsel over the time period of such resolution.
-As of the date hereof, the university has issued \$600 million of Senior Obligations pursuant to such resolution.
 Such resolution was amended by the Board of Trustees on June 9, 2017 to exclude from the issuance limit Obligations issued for refunding or retiring outstanding Obligations.

 SUMMARY: Under this proposed amendment, it is requested that the Board of Trustees extend the authorization provided in the amended 2015 resolution to issue Obligations in an aggregate principal amount not to exceed \$400 million, which is the remaining unissued balance of the \$1 billion originally authorized, for an additional two-year period.
 In addition, under the proposed amendment, it is requested that the principal amount be exclusive of any capital lease or other type of indebtedness that does not constitute an obligation issued pursuant to the current trust indenture.
-It is in the best interest of the university that the authorization under the amended 2015 resolution be extended and that capital leases or other types of indebtedness that do not constitute obligations issued pursuant to the current trust indenture not be counted against the issuance limitation.
+It is in the best interest of the university that the authorization under the amended 2015 resolution be extended and that capital leases or other types of indebtedness that do not constitute obligations issued pursuant to the current trust indenture.
+It is not be current trust indenture not be counted against the issuance limitation.